Rafael strengthens into Cat 1 hurricane; projected to become Cat 2

 Published: Updated:

-Tropical Storm Rafael is moving northwest at 13 mph, and a northwestward motion is anticipated over the next few days.
+Per the 1 A.M.
+National Hurricane Center advisory, Tropical Storm Rafael is moving northwest at 13 mph and is anticipated to move northwestward over the next few days.

 From there, Rafael will remain quite offshore of Southwest Florida as it moves Northwest from Wednesday into Thursday.

-Even though the system’s center looks to stay offshore and make landfall in our Northwest, The Weather Authority meteorologists say “that tropical moisture will be streaming in and leading to scattered rain and storms for Tuesday, Wednesday and Thursday.”
+Even though the system’s center looks to stay offshore and make landfall in the northwest, the Weather Authority meteorologists say “that tropical moisture will be streaming in and leading to scattered rain and storms for Tuesday, Wednesday and Thursday.”

 Right now, the storm surge looks minimal, if not slightly negative, as we’ll see an east and southeast wind.